nolimitk/MemoryAllocatorBenchmark/README.md

  * Google tcmalloc - https://github.com/gperftools/gperftools

 * You can test your custom or another memory allocator easily.
-* High-Performance multithreading applications( like server ) needs high-performance memory allocator.
+* High-Performance multithreading applications( like a server application ) needs high-performance memory allocator.

 ### Usage